MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 You'll want to configure Visual Studio Code to know how to connect to Minecraft.
 If you're using a sample project such as the TS starter [minecraft-scripting-samples/ts-starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter), this .vscode/launch.json file is already configured for you.
 But if you're creating a project from scratch, follow these instructions:

 At the root of the behavior pack you want to debug, add a `.vscode` subfolder.
-Add the following launch.json file into that `.vscode` folder:
+Add the following launch.json file into that `.vscode` folder.

+If your source is in JavaScript and you are developing directly against that source (you do not use a script build process), you'll want to configure `launch.json` as follows:

 ```json
 {